Cats

 Here is what science says about how loyal are the cats:

-• A cat’s love and affection with you starts with providing, but then it grows into a sincere relationship.
-A study at the University of London found that while your dog will have a binding relationship with you a cat sets you free whenever you need it.
+• A cat’s love and affection for you starts with providing, but then it grows into a sincere relationship.
+A study at the University of London found that while your dog will have a binding relationship with you, a cat sets you free whenever you need it.

 • Why cats are not as responsive as dogs?
 A Japanese study proves that cats can listen to you, but they are not wired to run and fetch the ball.